Skip to content

 See Countries & Zones for setup.

-Why use Dino’s coupon activation instead of a plain WooCommerce coupon?
+Why use Dino's coupon-activation instead of a plain WooCommerce coupon?

 Targeting a category automatically includes any products you add to that category later — you don't need to update the discount when your catalogue changes.

-Why some discount types don’t have product targeting
+Why some discount types behave differently

 The answer comes down to where the discount is applied: